 Raised in Chicago, BJ studied art history as an undergraduate at Princeton University.
 After several years working in both the art and disability-rights non-profit communities he enrolled at UCSF where he completed his MD as a Regents’ Scholar in 2001.
 He completed his internal medicine residency at Cottage Hospital in Santa Barbara, California, where he served as chief resident.
 He completed his fellowship in Hospice & Palliative Medicine at Harvard Medical School, with his clinical duties split between Massachusetts General Hospital and Dana-Farber Cancer Institute.

 Among the various awards received, BJ won the William Osler Distinguished Teaching Award as well as the AAHPM/Project on Death in America Palliative Medicine Community Leadership Award.
+His new book, A Beginner’s Guide to the End: Practical Advice for Living Life and Facing Death is out now.

 Photo of Dr. BJ Miller taken by Todd Hido.